EzgiLenaS/video_calling/README.md

 - [#0121] Recording option saves sessions for later playback.

 ### Tip
-- [#0086] Share only a single window for better privacy.
 - [#0089] Check your .env configuration before running locally.
 - [#0092] Share only a single window for better privacy.
 - [#0095] Check your .env configuration before running locally.